polybeandip/lambda-ledge/README.md

 # Lambda Ledge
-← → ↑ ↓ are for moving left, right, up, and down respectively.
+Arrows ← → ↑ ↓ are for moving left, right, up, and down respectively.
 <kbd>c</kbd> is to jump and <kbd>x</kbd> is to dash.